DavidCramer/My-Shortcodes/readme.txt

 == Changelog ==

+= 2.02b =
+* Small fix for placing WordPress admin notices neatly as not to mess up the interface.

 = 2.02 =
 * Fixed a bug that caused elements to revert to type "shortcode" on edit.

 = 2.01 =
 * Fixed the shortcode inserter to not insert blank attributes